jmartingp/BaSP-A2022-Etapa-1/README.md

 # README
-We were asked to create a website called "Trackgenix" for the company GigaTech Software Solutions SA.
+We were asked to create a website called **"Trackgenix"** for the company **GigaTech Software Solutions SA**.
 The website should make easier the recording of worked hours by each employee in each project and work team.
 ### Must include:
  - Landing page
  - SuperAdmin role